Fri, May 18 • 8:00PM

 On any given night the band can be seen bringing their original music to the masses while still paying homage to anyone from Gram Parsons to Woody Guthrie, Ry Cooder to Ryan Adams, Led Zeppelin to Lead Belly, and anything in between.
 Migrant Worker is a band which pays tribute to the past while looking forward.

-Georgia born singer-songwriter and roots-rock artist Cody Marlowe found his inspiration at an early age in the soulful sounds of B.B.
+American born singer-songwriter and roots-rock artist Cody Marlowe found his inspiration at an early age in the soulful sounds of B.B.
 King, Merle Haggard, and the Allman Brothers.
+In the small town of Clermont, Georgia, Cody was born into a family of music.
+He learned how to play piano from his great-aunt and his mother, took guitar lessons with his grandpa and uncle, and was influenced vocally by his grandma, aunt, and sister.
+Katie (sister) sings with Cody in concerts and on many recordings.
 Marlowe’s songs explore the polarities of good and evil in an intriguing blend of lyrics featuring lost loves and hopeful musings.

 “Silver and Gold” is a return to the roots of rock n roll, country, blues, and honest songwriting; reminiscent of Tom Petty and the Black Crowes but with a modern edge inspired by childhood in the 90’s.
 Expect this album to earn respect from the musicians of the past while stretching the musical paradigm of a younger generation.

 SUNNY SOUTH BLUES BAND